Wrongful Death Lawsuits in Delaware

 Some states cap the amount of damages that can be awarded to a plaintiff in a wrongful death suit, but Delaware has no such limit.
 Learn more about damages that might be available in a wrongful death case.

-Wrongful death cases can be complicated—and the law can change at any time.
+Even if the defendant's liability for the death is clear, you'll need to come up with an accurate valuation of the case—including all past and future damages—and present the information in a way that's understandable.
 If you're thinking of filing a wrongful death lawsuit in Delaware, it's a good idea to consult a personal injury attorney.
-An experienced lawyer can explain how the law might apply to your specific situation.
+An experienced lawyer can explain how the law might apply to your specific situation, and will put your best case together to ensure a fair result.

 How It Works